qingstor/qscamel/README.md

 (https://github.com/yunify/qscamel/blob/master/LICENSE)
 </span>

-qscamel is a command line tool facilitating data migration to QingStor.
+qscamel is a command line tool to migrate data reachable by HTTP(s) to QingStor efficiently.
+Its input can be either a file contains the source links, or a bucket of other object storage platform.
-It can read from local file or other object storage platform to get source object list, then does batch migration from source site to QingStor.

 ## Getting Started